Home

 I walked up to members of the Pride Club hanging up a few Transgender flags from the trees at the Bagwell Building’s Patio, and an IKEA Blåhaj resting on a table.
 Two books were also provided for those who didn’t have any poetry to read themselves: We Want it All, an Anthology of Radical Trans Poetics, edited by Andrea Abi-Karam and Kay Gabriel, and Troubling the Line, Trans and Genderqueer Poetry and Poetics, edited by T.C.
 Tolbert and Trace Peterson.

-There wasn’t much to mark the event’s beginning at eleven, aside from a few people showing up, including one person that brought a sandwich bag filled with free stickers for almost every LGBTTQ+ group, which I happily grabbed from.
+There wasn’t much to mark the event’s beginning at eleven, aside from a few people showing up, including one person that brought a sandwich bag filled with free stickers for almost every LGBTQ+ group, which I happily grabbed from.
 A few minutes later, Prof. Bernhardt opened a laptop and played a pre-recorded video of a transgender poetry reading; this event was largely a social gathering more than anything else—small and simple.

 Some miscellaneous noteworthy occurrences included a debate on where exactly to place the BlÃ¥haj, the hanging of a Curaçao flag leftover from another event, and a stiff breeze scattering the aforementioned stickers that were laid out.